 This study abroad program is taught by professors at Universidad de Alicante and by Dr. Loly Alcaide Ramirez from UW Tacoma.

-This program does not have any prerequities or language requirements.
+This program does not have any prerequisites or language requirements, but does fulfill the university's basic language requirement for all majors.
 Students receive a total of twelve (12) credits for the program as follows:

 TSPAN 199, 299 or 393 Foreign Study in Spanish (10 credits)